sujith-eag/Learning_Journey/JavaScript/2_Expressions_Operators/2_5_nullish_coalescing.md

 (a !== null && a !== undefined) ? a : b
 ```

-If a is not Null and Undefined then return a,  otherwise return b.
+If `a` is neither `null` nor `undefined`, it returns `a`; otherwise, it returns `b`.

-?? is a useful alternative to || when you want to select the first defined
-operand rather than the first truthy operand.
+`??` is a useful alternative to `||` when you want to select the first **defined** operand rather than the first truthy operand.

 The `??` operator behaves similarly to `||`, but with a key difference: it **only considers `null` and `undefined` as falsy** values.
 Other falsy values like `0`, `false`, or `""` are treated as valid values.

-The problem with using `||` is that zero, the empty string, NaN and false are all falsy values that may be perfectly valid in some circumstances, they are defined, but are treated as false and are ignored.
+The problem with using `||` is that zero, the empty string, `NaN`, and `false` are all falsy values that may be perfectly valid in some circumstances.
+They are defined, but are treated as false and are ignored.

 `??` works when the first operand is falsy.
-If that operand is falsy but defined, then ?? returns it.
-It is only when the first operand is “nullish” (i.e., null or undefined) that this operator evaluates and returns the second operand:
+If that operand is falsy but defined, then `??` returns it.
+It is only when the first operand is “nullish” (i.e., `null` or `undefined`) that this operator evaluates and returns the second operand:

 ```js
 > 0 || 100
 100